BartolomeoZisa/LLMDesignPatternRefactoring/commenti.md

 say about plantuml and the github repository

+about the prompt say you used the strategy to tell its role!!!

-consistent naming is important for tests iterative process on prompt and what i learned bias from language if you are closer to the right solution it's easier benchmarks for big prompt and code change balance between too many and too few classes comments are the reason why gemini is good?
-But a lot more tokens are generated training biases for car, maybe? giving instructions to fix something makes the llm not pay attention to other instructions gemini sometimes ends too early, or makes spelling mistakes gemini makes complex solutions, but this sometimes leads to errors gpt makes simpler solutions that pass tests but don't refactor custom and standard might influence both in good and bad (car)
+consistent naming is important for tests underscore_case is preferred bias from language iterative process on prompt and what i learned less description did horrible (no Motivation and Sample Code) -> learning from examples is important, refer to openai guide tests and implementation did worse changed the order of input code did terrible (code and tests at the end) refer to openai guide tests and implementation did worse benchmarks for big prompt and code change (gemini good, what about gpt?) balance between too many and too few classes (adapter and decorator) comments are the reason why gemini is good?
+But a lot more tokens are generated sometimes even 3x as much training biases for car because common, maybe (gpt that tends to simplicity)? giving instructions to fix something makes the llm not pay attention to other instructions gemini sometimes ends generation too early, or makes spelling mistakes gemini makes complex solutions, but this sometimes leads to errors (singleton added in state) gpt makes simpler solutions that pass tests but don't refactor gpt4o mini and gpt4o have very similar results custom and standard might influence both in good and bad (car) ways if you are closer to the right solution it's easier to implement the pattern table with Example File Type Pattern Applied Flawed Not Applied Passed Tests Perfect (both tests and applied) grouped bar charts confronting Applied Passed Tests Perfect telling it to only return code maybe made the results bad?

+overall performance

+should i add a drawing for the pipeline?

-reverse engineering might be a problem too few examples lack of variety not many parameters were tried too easy more patterns together
+reverse engineering the already refactored code might be a problem

+too few examples
+only 5 design patterns
+lack of variety
+many parameters to consider (how different, how difficult, how many classes?) not many parameters were tried some start code was closer to the refactor, some was further too easy try with real code

+try asking the ai to find the pattern to apply more patterns together at the same time

+still effort to think of the refactoring but tests edit distance with diff

+other studies used metrics that can be calculated easily. difficult to scale -> either do static analysis in typed languages or dynamic extension tests in languages such as python try LLM as a judge and see if it has the same output as humans

+regenerate response???

+plantuml!!!! and json change github repo